-Table C-11 GDSCTL add service Options
+Table C-12 GDSCTL add service Options

 Option Description -available dbname_list Specify a comma-delimited list of available databases on which the service runs if the preferred databases are not available.
 You cannot specify a list of available instances, only databases.
-You can use the modify service command with the -server_pool parameter to specify instance-level preferences.
+You can use the modify service command with the - server_pool parameter to specify instance-level preferences.
 The list of available databases must be mutually exclusive with the list of preferred databases.
 You cannot use this option with the - preferred_all option. -clbgoal {SHORT LONG} Connection Load Balancing Goal.
 Use a value of SHORT for this parameter for run-time load balancing, or if using an integrated connection pool.
 Use a value of LONG for this parameter for long running connections, such as batch jobs, that you want balanced by the number of sessions for each node for the service.
-The default value for this option is SHORT. -commit_outcome {TRUE FALSE} Enable Transaction Guard; when set to TRUE, the commit outcome for a transaction is accessible after the transaction's session fails due to a recoverable outage. -drain_timeout Set drain time in seconds.

-Option Description -dtp {TRUE FALSE} Indicates whether Distributed Transaction Processing should be enabled for this service.
-This service can either be a service in a policy- managed database or a preferred service on a single node in an administrator-managed database. -edition edition name Specify the initial session edition of the service.
+The default value for this option, if not specified, is SHORT. -commit_outcome {TRUE FALSE} Enable Transaction Guard; when set to TRUE, the commit outcome for a transaction is accessible after the transaction's session fails due to a recoverable outage. -drain_timeout Set drain time in seconds. -dtp {TRUE FALSE} Indicates whether Distributed Transaction Processing should be enabled for this service.
+This service can either be a service in a policy-managed database or a preferred service on a single node in an administrator-managed database. -edition edition_name Specify the initial session edition of the service.
 When an edition is specified for a service, all subsequent connections that specify the service use this edition as the initial session edition.
-However, if a session connection specifies a different edition, then the edition specified in the session connection is used for the initial sessio edition.
+However, if a session connection specifies a different edition, then the edition specified in the session connection is used for the initial session edition.
 GDSCTL does not validate the specified edition name.
-During connection, the connect user mu- have USE privilege on the specified edition.
-If the edition does not exist or if the connect user doe not have USE privilege on the specified edition, then an error is raised. -failover_primary If you set the -role option to PHYSICAL_STANDE then you can use this option to enable the service for failover to the primary database. -failoverdelay failover_delay For Application Continuity and TAF, this parameter specifies the time delay (in seconds) between reconnect attempts for each incident a failover. -failovermethod {NONE BASIC} TAF failover method (for backward compatibility only).
-If the failover type (-failovertype) is set to a value other than NONE, then you should choose BASIC for this parameter. -failoverretry failover_retries For Application Continuity and TAF, this parameter determines the number of attempts t connect after an incident. -failovertype {NONE SESSION Specify the failover type.
-SELECT TRANSACTION} To enable Application Continuity for Java, set this parameter to TRANSACTION.
-To enable Transparent Application Failover (TAF) for OCI, set this parameter to SELECT or SESSION. -gdspool gdspool_name Specify the name of the Global Data Services pool to which you want to add a service.
-If the pool name is not specified and there is only one gdspool with access granted to the user, then this the gdspool with access granted is used as the default gdspool.
+During connection, the connect user must have USE privilege on the specified edition.
+If the edition does not exist or if the connect user does not have USE privilege on the specified edition, then an error is raised. -failover_primary If you set the -role option to PHYSICAL_STANDBY, then you can use this option to enable the service for failover to the primary database.